7 Ways to Virtually Tour Cape Breton Island

 The Fortress of Louisbourg National Historic Site

-This historic site featured one of, what would become, Canada’s most important turning points after the siege of 1758.
-Reconstruction of the historic site shows only 1/4 of the structures that were found within the Fortress.
-Tourists can experience musket and canon firings, an authentic menu from 18th century, rum tastings and can even be thrown into jail!
-While Parks Canada may be temporarily shut down you can still virtually visit all the historic buildings and features of the Fortress you would usually see but we can’t help with a virtual tasting of the rum!
+This historic site played a key role in one of Canada’s most important turning points after the siege of 1758.
+The reconstruction of the site shows only a quarter of the structures that were originally part of the Fortress.
+Visitors can experience musket and cannon firings, sample an authentic 18th-century menu, enjoy rum tastings, and even find themselves “thrown” into jail!
+You can virtually explore the historic buildings and features of the Fortress, though we can’t help with a virtual tasting of the rum!

 Port Hood Beach